python/devguide/developer-workflow/extension-modules.rst

 Configuring the CPython project
 -------------------------------

-Now that we have implemented our extension module, we need to update some configuration files in order to compile the CPython project on different platforms.
+Now that we have added our extension module to the CPython source tree, we need to update some configuration files in order to compile the CPython project on different platforms.

 Updating :cpy-file:`!Modules/Setup.{bootstrap,stdlib}.in`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^